 Engage your family.
 Adopting a new furry member should be a family affair.
 Get your family involved in playing with your kitten, feeding him, and giving lots of cuddles.

 Play, play, play!
 PetMD’s article, How to Exercise and Play with Your Cat recommends playing with your cat with toys for at least 10-15 minutes a few times each day.
 Never let your cat or kitten play with your hands directly, always with a toy.
-For ideas on toys your feline will love, check out our post, Toys for Cats.

 Ask an expert.
 Your veterinarian is the best person to ask for advice on how to prepare your home for the curious nature of a kitten.
 Your vet can inform you of the food that is best for your kitten and let you know foods that are dangerous for him to consume.
 You can also consult PetMD’s article, What is a “Balanced” Cat Food for more tips.

 Reach out to neighbors and friends.
 My neighbor just adopted a kitten and is going to the beach for a few days.
 She called a friend to come over twice a day to play with her kitten for at least 15 minutes so she will not get bored and into trouble.
 Rolan Tripp, affiliate professor of applied animal behavior at Colorado State University Vet School says that after the first three days of life, “handling the kitten on a daily basis is a good idea.
 Having the kittens bonding to human scent and human handling is very important, especially during weeks 3 through 7.”
 For more tips on adjusting to life with your new kitten, check out this article, Bonding With Your New Kitten.

 Educate your family.
 If you have children, let them know not to bother your kitten while he is eating.
 Encourage interaction between your children and the kitten, but remind them to be careful when handling him.
 Tripp says when it comes to holding your new kitten, gentleness is the key.